Home Learn What is Primary Market? Definition, Functions, and Role

 IPO

-An IPO is the first time a company issues equity shares to the public.
-Companies typically use an IPO to raise capital to expand their business.
+An Initial Public Offering (IPO) is the first time a company issues equity shares to the public.
+In an IPO market, companies raise capital to expand their business.

 FPO

-An FPO is when a company issues additional equity shares to the public after an IPO.
+An FPO refers to when a company issues additional equity shares to the public after an IPO.
 Companies use FPOs to raise additional capital for business expansion or to pay off debt.

 Types of Primary Market Issuance